 For the most part, this driver delivers on its promise of being able to LAUNCH It.
 One way this driver accomplishes that is through its weight redistribution.
 From the technology points listed above, it’s easy to see how it can increase your distance.

 I found that one of the main problems with this driver is the sound you will hear on impact.
 It’s loud and will disrupt the silence that you generally hear on the golf course.
-If you like to announce that you have just teed off, then you’ll love the way this driver sounds, as it makes it seem like you hit the ball farther than ever before, even if that’s not true.
+If you like to announce that you have just teed off, you’ll love how this driver sounds, as it makes it seem like you hit the ball farther than ever before, even if that’s not true.

 The Miyazaki C Kua 50 is a lightweight.
 The weights per flex according to Cleveland Golf are: